 We then used the regulatory network to investigate how these prioritized key regulators interact with other genes.
 For TFs, we first looked at how MYC's target genes are co-regulated by a second TF.
-These three-way co-regulatory relationships are shown in Fig. 3C.
+These three-way co-regulatory relationships are shown in Fig. 3E.
 We found that the most common pattern is the well-understood feed-forward loop (FFL).
-In this case, MYC regulates both another TF and a common target of both MYC and that TF (Fig. 3C). [[suggest to cut? - why do we have??]][[Since MYC amplification has been discovered in many cancers, understanding which TFs appear to further amplify its effects may yield insights for efforts aimed at MYC inhibition5.]]
+In this case, MYC regulates both another TF and a common target of both MYC and that TF.
 Many of the FFLs involve well-known MYC partners such as MAX and MXL1.
 However, we also discovered many involving NRF1.
-Upon further examination, we found that that the MYC-NRF1 FFL relationships were mostly coherent, i.e., "amplifying" in nature (Fig. 3C ii).
-We further studied the FFLs by organizing them into logic gates, in which two TFs act as inputs and the target gene expression represents the output6 (see suppl.).
+Upon further examination, we found that that the MYC-NRF1 FFL relationships were mostly coherent, i.e., "amplifying" in nature (see suppl. sect. xxx).
+We further studied the FFLs by organizing them into logic gates, in which two TFs act as inputs and the target gene expression represents the output.
 We found that most of these gates follow either an OR or MYC-always-dominant logic gate.

-Similarly, with respect to RBPs, we found that the top co-regulatory partner of SUB1 is MYC (SUB1 is a direct target of MYC in many cell types, see suppl. sect.).
-SUB1 and MYC together form many FFLs in the regulatory network.
-We hypothesized that MYC can bind to the promoter regions of key oncogenes to initiate their transcription, whereas SUB1 binds to 3UTRs to stabilize oncogenes at the level of RNA transcripts.
+Similarly, with respect to RBPs, we found that the top co-regulatory partner of SUB1 is MYC.
+In fact, SUB1 is a direct target of MYC in many cell types (see suppl. sect. xxx) and they also form many FFLs in the regulatory network.
+We hypothesized that MYC can bind to the promoter regions of key oncogenes to initiate their transcription, whereas SUB1 binds to 3’ UTRs to stabilize oncogenes at the level of RNA transcripts.
 Such synergistic collaboration between MYC and SUB1 results in overexpression of several key oncogenes and leads to proliferation of cancer cells (see suppl. sect. xxx).
 To validate this hypothesis, we knocked down MYC and SUB1 separately in HepG2 and used qPCR to quantify changes in gene expression.
 As expected, the expression of oncogenes (such as MCM7, BIRC5, and ATAD3A) is significantly reduced (Fig. 3E).

 Cell-type specific regulatory networks highlight extensive rewiring events during oncogenesis

 For data-rich cell types with numerous TF ChIP-seq experiments, we built cell-type specific regulatory networks.
 Comparison of these networks between matched tumor and normal cell types enable measurement of the change in connections (ie network rewiring) during oncogenesis.
-To achieve the best pairing given the existing data, we constructed a "composite normal" by reconciling multiple related normal cell types (see suppl.).
-Although the pairings are only approximate, many of them have been widely used in prior studies (see suppl.).
+To achieve the best pairing given the existing data, we constructed a "composite normal" by reconciling multiple related normal cell types (see suppl. sect. xxx).
+Although the pairings are only approximate, many of them have been widely used in prior studies (see suppl. sect. xxx).
 Furthermore, they leverage the extensive functional characterization assays in ENCODE to provide us with a unique opportunity to study regulatory alterations in cancer on a large scale for the first time.

-that the strongest edge gainers and losers in rewiring events often sit at the top level of the network hierarchy.
+We first organized cell-type specific networks into hierarchies, as shown in Fig. 4A.
+These hierarchies may expose meaningful regulatory relationships.
+For example, in blood cancer, we found that the strongest edge gainers and losers in rewiring events often sit at the top level of the network hierarchy.
 In addition, we found the more mutationally burdened TFs sit at the bottom of the hierarchies, whereas the TFs more associated with driving cancer gene expression changes tend to be at the top.